 1. Soil Type:

 The classification and identification of agricultural lands of long-term commercial significance is based upon the land capability classification system of the United States Department of Agriculture Handbook No. 210.
 Those classes of agricultural lands are based upon consideration of growing capacity, productivity, and soil composition.
 They have been incorporated into map units of the Department's soil surveys.
+Thurston County uses prime farmlands as listed in the Natural Resources Conservation Service, United States Department of Agriculture Web Soil Survey (2022) that have a land capability classification of 1-3 or have a land capability classification of 4s and a National Crop Commodity Production Index (NCCPI) rating of 0.5 or higher.
+A list of soils used is included in Appendix C.

-The following list of prime farmland soils in Thurston County is based on the Soil Conservation Service's Soil Survey of Thurston County, Washington, 1990.
-Designated lands should include predominantly prime farmland soils.
+Designated lands should include predominantly (75% or more) prime farmland soils.
 Future designations of agricultural lands of long-term commercial significance should incorporate the most recent soils list from the USDA Natural Resources Conservation Service.
 The enumerated list of prime farmland soil types below is not intended as exclusive criteria.